 They Can Provide Help

-Assistance dogs provide support for those who have disabilities that inhibit their quality of life, as well as people with PTSD.
-For example, an assistance dog has been known to help to keep their handler safe while navigating around traffic, guide their handler to help them get through public spaces and under stress, and provide support in the event of a panic attack.
+Assistance dogs provide support for those with disabilities that inhibit their quality of life and those with PTSD.
+For example, an assistance dog has been known to help keep their handler safe while navigating around traffic, guide their handler to help them get through public spaces and under stress, and provide support in the event of a panic attack.

 Dogs Can be Trained

-If you’re considering getting an assistance dog, the idea of training the dog may be scary.
+If you’re considering getting an assistance dog, training the dog may be scary.
 However, you do not have to be a professional trainer for this; there are many different ways you can teach your new furry friend.
-Even better is that assistance dogs do not need to be trained from birth; they can start training at any point in their lives depending on the dog and their needs.
+Even better, assistance dogs do not need to be trained from birth; they can start training at any point in their lives, depending on the dog and their needs.
 You would be surprised at how quickly these animals learn-and.
 The best part is, they want to please you!

 You Can Choose What Breed Fits You

 There are a variety of breeds that make OK assistance dogs.
-This means you have the choice in determining the dog’s temperament and size to suit your lifestyle and needs best.
+This means you can choose to determine the dog’s temperament and size to suit your lifestyle and needs best.
 Choosing from these breeds will help ensure that the dog is a good fit for your household.

 Assistance Dogs are Not Just for Those with Disabilities

-There’s no rule stating that you have to have one of the accepted disabilities to get an assistance dog from a reputable agency.
-Although these dogs can be a great help for those who need them, they’re not just for those with disabilities.
+There’s no rule stating that you must have one of the accepted disabilities to get an assistance dog from a reputable agency.
+Although these dogs can greatly help those who need them, they’re not just for those with disabilities.
 They can be used to provide comfort and support to individuals who have anxiety, phobias or PTSD.